ben-509/prettyprinter-kt/README.md

 Special care has been applied to make annotations unobtrusive, so that if you don’t need or care about them there is no overhead, neither in terms of usability nor performance.

+**Kotlin notes**: Kotlin's type inference isn't quite as good as Haskell's.
+When annotations are not required, we need to be a bit more explicit and specify `Doc<Nothing>`. `DocNo` is an alias to make this convenient.